If your application meets our entry criteria for the course you will be invited to attend a Selection Day held at City, University of London.

 - Double-check if you are uncertain about what you are required to do - don't be afraid to ask questions

-- Be alert and aware throughout the assessment - concentrate, stay calm but focused
+- Be alert and aware throughout the Selection Day - concentrate, stay calm but focused

 - Do not make assumptions about the way to respond - if you try to guess what the "answers" might be, or what the assessor is looking for, you may be wrong - it is always best to be honest and be yourself!

-- Work quickly but accurately through the exercises - don't spend too long on any one question
+- Work quickly but accurately through the care scenarios - don't spend too long on any one question

-- Come prepared; have a go at some of the practice tests we have provided and read all the information you have been sent carefully before your Selection Day.
+- Come prepared; read all the information you have been sent carefully before your Selection Day.

 - You can prepare for your interview by reading around the subject area, and gaining insight and experience by volunteering in a care environment, for example within a care home or hospital.